Campusoft/knowledge_base/platform_campusoft/abp/security.md

 # Audit Logging

-bpAuditingOptions is the main options object to configure the audit log system.
+AuditingOptions is the main options object to configure the audit log system.
 You can configure it in the ConfigureServices method of your module https://docs.abp.io/en/abp/latest/Audit-Logging#abpauditingoptions

 ***Entity History Selectors***